martinchernyavskiy/Notes/CS/Algorithms/CS577/Discrete Maths/Lecture/Day 2&3.md

 - side effects
 - stand alone
 - soundness (partial correctness)
-	- algorithm behaves correctly on every
+	- algorithm behaves correctly on every valid input on which it terminates
+- termination
+	- terminates on every valid input
+.
+- combine soundness and termination
+- also will upper-bound runtime, which eliminates need to show termination

 #### Abstract Data Types
 ?